mad-lab-fau/mad-cookiecutter/README.md

 pip install cookiecutter
 ```

-Then follow the instructions for the template you want ot use
+Then follow the instructions for the template you want to use

 ## Datascience Project: `ds-base`